KstychPvtLtd/framework-docs/Documentation/docs/Modules.md

 	- **Lowcode Dashboard** helps you to manage Models,Views and other stuff regarding that particular module very easily Learn more about Dashboard [here](Dashboard.md).

 - **Route Hash**

+	**Route Hash** is used in managing internal UI that is provided by framework.

 - **Index Sidebar**

+	**Index Sidebar** it is also a part of internal UI that let you create a sidebar of your models.

 - **Access User**